Sersalam/Pothole_detection/README.md

-# Pothole_detection
+# YOLOv7_Pothole_detection
-This project is designed to detect potholes on the roads, which should help road services to provide timely assessment of the quality of the roadway and reduce accidents on road sections.
+This notebook is a graduation project dedicated to the detection of potholes on the roads.
+The project was implemented on the YOLOv7 architecture and in the Colab development environment.